-Having housing for a few months means you have a bit more time to look for a place that you and your family will be happy moving into.
+Having housing for a few months means you have a bit more time to look for a place that you and your family will be happy moving into when you are relocating to NYC.
 Since you’ll be rent- and mortgage-free during that time, you can save a bit of cash to help you move into your new home—whether it’s a down payment or a security deposit.

 Packing and Unpacking Assistance

 In addition to relocating your things to a new town, companies will sometimes pay for moving pros to pack you in the old home and unpack your goods in the new one.
 This is an add-on that many professional moving companies offer and the extra charge may be small enough that you can easily negotiate this with your new employer.